nikhil-x-gupta/hummingbird_detect/README.md

 The third phase of the project is to gather custom data for object detection and train an object detection model, working with the live RTSP feed.

 The fourth phase of the project is to create an alert system or GUI to interact with the output of the detection.

+# Instructions (to expand)

+Clone the jetson-inference repo
+Run the docker image
+Download the dataset
+Train the model